Adult Havanese

 Feeding

 - Food bowls should be stainless steel or ceramic.
 You can buy inexpensive stainless steel bowls at Dollarama (any dollar store most likely) that are dishwasher safe and pick up a few for the price of a ceramic one.
-We give you one in our puppy pack to travel with.
 Only purchase high quality glazed ceramic as some poor quality or unglazed bowls will leech lead and therefore be a heath hazard.
-Never use plastics as bacteria can flourish in them.
+Never use plastics unless they are coated as bacteria can flourish in them.
 Water bowls should be large and heavy.
-If you are going to be away for a few hours, we highly recommend a watering device that circulates the water if you are away for periods of the day or you can use these watering devices.
-If you buy one (they are excellent for crates and x-pens side then tell Doug we sent you.
-He knows what we use.
+If you are going to be away for a few hours, we highly recommend a watering device that circulates the water if you are away for periods of the day.
+If travelling, try to get collapsible bowls as they are just too easy to clip to the crate so you can water and feed them at the appropriate times and go flat when not in use.
+If you use a wire crate, you can also use these.
+I personally love the Frosty Bowlz and your pups are used to them as we have 5 of them but they are hard to find now.
+Metal dishes retain coolness more than any other bowl and the dogs appreciate cool water.
+The benefits of the Frosty Bowlz are they literally keep the water cold all day.
+A unique but great way to add water to a crate or xpen is a bottle feeder

 - Treats should be of high quality to enable you to get your dog to work for their treats.
 It can be as easy as a come, sit, stay but no free treats - well rarely – (we humans can't help ourselves).
 We use chicken strips and benny bullies but we do so sparingly.
-You will get a sample in your puppy pack.
+You will get a sample in your puppy packs.
+I highly recommend your local Global Pet Food Store.
+Ours know what treats your dogs have neen exposed to.
+We will be giving you a list of treats with a selection of them.
+Do not buy any yet.

 Cleaning:

-We tend to groom watching TV, massage, groom and end on a treat.
+We tend to groom our own dogs while watching TV; massage, groom and end on a treat.
 They do get used to it and look forward to the time if done right.
-As in humans though, there are always those that are the exception that buck the system but you can even manage to make it more enjoyable for them too.
-There are also bathing tethers that hold them in place in the tub that do not hurt them but rather hold them in place to enable you to clean them thoroughly.
-This leaves your hands free to play with the puppy while cleaning and therefore relaxing them.
+As in humans though, there are always those that are the exception, that buck the system; but you can even manage to make it more enjoyable for them too.
 We are a tad unorthodox and often put on our suit and take our dog into the bath tub to play to create a fun experience with water.
 We have a pool and therefore positive experiences with water is a definite goal with us.
 We also use the laundry tub that does include a tether.

-- Nail clipper and Quik-Stop Powder or styptic pen to stop any bleeding from an ooops.
+- Nail clipper and Quik-Stop Powder or you can also get a version from most any pet store or styptic pen to stop any bleeding from an ooops.
 When the pups are small, you can use baby clippers.

 - Good quality small comb (Greyhound or other professional brand) or one with movable teeth such as the comb for cats available at Global Pet Food stores.
-A face comb is perfect for cleaning around the eyes but I use a parting comb as when theit hair gets longer, this works for both.
+A face comb is perfect for cleaning around the eyes but I use a parting comb when the hair gets longer as this works for both.
 If you have any drainage during teething, just a dab of corn starch will stop it from reoffending.
-You can also use All Systems Whitener with the corm starch to remove old stains.
 Tearing usually stops after teething has finished but can occur due to stress, diet etc. a dab under the eyes each day dries that area out and stops any new stains.
 Some don't leak at all when adults.
+We add a food supplement that does dry the area out for the most part.
+We also found a new one that really works well called L-lysine and cranberry.
+This one works perhaps the best as it solidifies the tearing making it easy to remove.

-- High quality brush with pins (I prefer the short type for daily brushing and the longer tines for blow drying and lifting and fluffing out the hair) either Greyhound Teflon covered comb, Madan brush (blue I adore), Christenson or any other professional type pin brush.
+- High quality brush with pins (I prefer the short type for daily brushing and the longer tines for blow drying and lifting and fluffing out the hair when it is long) either Greyhound Teflon covered comb, Vellus, and Wheatley Wares have a great selection or any other professional type pin brush.
+Do NOT buy a brush with balls on the ends of the tines as it will break the hair, causing knots.
 A combination boar bristle/nylon brush is excellent as well for finishing but is not immediately necessary.
 For a special luxury the Mason Pearson bristle/nylon brush is wonderful and good for your hair as well as your Havenese.

-- A soft slicker is another type of brush you may want to use during the stage when they are blowing their puppy coat.
+A soft slicker is another type of brush you may want to use but ONLY on the feet.
 It does break the coat and can produce more mats unless you close the ends by conditioning them with a good finishing spray.
 I tend to only use it on feet.
-They only blow coat once in their lives when they can get mats more easily and a slicker will take them out but also tends to give the appearance of split ends.
+They only blow coat once in their lives when they can get mats more easily and a slicker will take them out but also tends to create split ends and will ruin the coat.
 If the dog is not a show dog, after this stage, you can always do a trim or cut him shorter in a more manageable cut.
 You can also cut shorter during this stage and take him to a groomer.
-See our Grooming Conditioning file.

 Stomach Adjustments:

 You will be sent home with food.
-We currently feed our dogs Fromm's Chicken ala Veg and sometimes grain free Beef Fritatta but be aware grain free food you must feed les or they will pack on the pounds.
+We currently feed our dogs Fromm's grain free but be aware grain free food you must feed less or they will pack on the pounds when adults.

 We buy it from Eva at Global Pet Foods on 1070 Major Mackenzie Drive E. Richmond Hill, Ontario (corner of Major Mackenzie Drive and Bayview on the north east side).
+You will be getting a 5 lb bag of food in your puppy pack.
 We also add Missing Link as we have had good results with their coats staying shiny and believe in making sure they have balanced and complete nutrition.
 The health of our dogs matter to us greatly!
-One addition is salmon oil that reduces any scratching especially in the winter dry heat of fireplaces and furnace heat.
-I am not a 'try anything you can' type but the salmon oil produced results on Fiona who had dry skin after losing a lot of her body nutrients to feeding puppies.
+Two additions are NaturVet salmon oil that reduces any scratching especially in the winter dry heat of fireplaces and furnace heat and a drop of vitamin e once a day in their food.
+I am not a 'try anything you can' type but the salmon oil and vitamin e produced results on Fiona who had dry skin after losing a lot of her body nutrients to feeding puppies.
 It helps the hair and the skin.
 Just make sure is is WILD salmon oil.
-You will be getting a 5 lb bag of food in your puppy pack.

 If you decide to change the diet of your puppy then you must do so slowly and over at least a 7 day period of time.
 Failure to do so can cause stomach upset and occasionally diarrhea.
 Be sure it's a quality food.
 There are a lot of good quality grain free foods available now with some made in Canada that are seeing great results.
 Just do the transition slowly.